-After Yugoslavia's dissolution in 1991, the number of Croats increased from 78% to 91% with a steady decline of the Serb population from 12% to less than 4% of the country’s population.
-The civil war’s aftermath led to heavy pressure on ethnic Serbs who were forced to leave Croatia or hide their identity and religious affiliation.
-As a result, the Dalmatian agricultural regions of Kordun and Lika were deserted by ethnic Serbs, who were the main occupants of the region.
+After Yugoslavia's dissolution in 1991 and following the 1991–1995 Croatian War of Independence, the number of Croats increased from 78% to 91% with a steady decline of the Serb population from 12% to less than 4% of the country’s population.

-The Croats speak Croatian, a language belonging to the Indo-European Family and the South Slavic group of languages therein.
+The Croats speak Croatian, a Slavic language that is the official language of Croatia.
 Their culture is adapted from various cultures over the centuries, including Hungarian, Venetian, Austrian, Balkan, ancient Mediterranean, ancient Croatian, and Turkish.

 The Serbs of Croatia constitute the largest ethnic minority group.
-Since the Middle Ages, Serbs have occupied Croatia but the number has since declined after the 1991–1995 War.
-They constitute 4.4% of the population, or around 186,633 people.
-Serbs in Croatia still maintain their traditional cultural practices such as folklore dances ranging from kolo dances and singing.
-Other ethnic minorities include Italians, Bosniaks, Albanians, Hungarians, Romani, Slovenes, Czechs, Montenegrins, and Macedonians.
+Since the Middle Ages, Serbs have occupied Croatia but the number has since declined after the 1991–1995 Croatian War of Independence.
+They constitute 4.4% of the population or around 186,633 people.
+Serbs in Croatia still maintain their traditional cultural practices such as folklore dances like kolo dances, and singing.

-Minority groups have special representatives elected to the Croatian parliament.
-This depends on the historical significance of the group as to be recognized by the constitution of Croatia.
+Some minority groups have special representatives elected to the Croatian parliament.
+This depends on the historical significance of the group since it is recognized by the constitution of Croatia.
 For example, Italians in Croatia have a special representative in the parliament, who is elected by the Italian community.